cylondata/twister2/docs/concepts/task-system/task-graph/task-graph.md

 # Task Graph

+The task graph is the preferred choice for the processing of large-scale data.
+It simplifies the process of task parallelism and has the ability to dynamically determine the dependency between those tasks.
+The nodes in the task graph consist of task vertices and edges in which task vertices represent the computational units of an application and edges represent the communication edges between those computational units.
+In other words, it describes the details about how the data is consumed between those units.
+Each node in the task graph holds the information about the input and its output.
+The task graph is converted into an execution graph once the actual execution takes place.

-## Taskgraph in Twister2
+## Task Graph in Twister2

 The task layer provides a higher-level abstraction on top of the communication layer to hide the underlying details of the execution and communication from the user.
 Computations are modeled as task graphs in the task layer which could be created either statically or dynamically.
 A node in the task graph represents a task whereas an edge represents the communication link between the vertices.
 Each node in the task graph holds the information about the input and its output.
 A task could be long-running (streaming graph) or short-running (dataflow graph without loops) depending on the type of application.

 A task graph 'TG' generally consists of set of Task Vertices'TV' and Task Edges \(TE\) which is mathematically denoted as Task Graph

 ```text
 (TG) -> (TV, TE)